cognicores/tellerio-privacy/index.md

 - Sell or share prompts
 - Use prompts for advertising or profiling

-Prompts are processed in memory only during story generation and are not written to disk or server logs.
+Prompts are processed in server RAM only during story generation and are not written to disk, logs, or any persistent storage.
-Both the prompt and the generated story are discarded from server memory once the response is delivered.
+Both the prompt and the generated story are discarded from server memory immediately after the response is delivered.
+All data is transmitted over encrypted connections (HTTPS/TLS) to ensure security during transit.

 ---